Arguments for the proposition, 1:18-5:21

 mh "[why] not [say]" - [and] not.
 When this negation is used in a rhetorical question it implies a negative answer, but it is somewhat difficult to express here.
 Morris suggests "do we say perhaps ......?" - obviously not.
 "Do you really think that the gospel we proclaim promotes the notion that ......?" - answer "No, of course not".

 kaqwV "as" - as [we are slanderously charged].
 Here expressing a characteristic quality, not "like" Paul is charged, but "as" indeed he is charged; "this is in fact the very argument that some people slanderously allege that I use", Barclay.

 legein (legw) pres. inf. " that we say" - [and as some affirm us] to say.
 Introducing an object clause / dependent statement of indirect speech expressing what people claim, namely, "that we say ......"

 oJti "-" - that.
 Serving to introduce a dependent statement, direct discourse, expressing what Paul is supposed to have said / taught, namely "let us do evil ......"

 poihswmen (poiew) aor. subj. "let us do [evil]" - let us practice.
 Hortatory subjunctive.

-w|n gen. pro. "their [condemnation]" - [the condemnation] of them.
+w|n gen. pro. "their" - [the condemnation, judgment] of them [is deserved].
 The genitive is adjectival, possessive.
 The subject is unclear; is Paul condemning (possibly God does the condemning) those who report that he teaches this heresy, or is he condemning the heresy itself?
 "Such an argument is quite properly condemned", Phillips.